London Resort

-The London Resort is a proposed theme park and resort in Swanscombe, Kent, first announced on 8 October 2012 and since repeatedly delayed.
-Examination of its application for planning permission has also been delayed.
-Eventually, a decision will be made by the Secretary of State.
+The London Resort was a proposed theme park and resort in Swanscombe, Kent, first announced on 8 October 2012.

-Originally known as the London Paramount Entertainment Resort, the project originally involved Paramount Pictures.
-Although Paramount pulled out of the project in 2017, leading to the complex's name being shortened to just London Resort, the company later acquired the necessary licences to still have rides based on Paramount Pictures' films.
+Originally known as the London Paramount Entertainment Resort.

+The complex was renamed to London Resort in 2017, after Paramount Studios withdrew it's support for the project.

 In March 2022, the application for the resort was officially withdrawn following concerns raised by Natural England, and issues with the free port status of Tilbury.
-The company announced its intention to resubmit an application in 2023, but instead went into administration in March 2023.
+The company announced its intention to scale back plans and to resubmit an application the following year.
+London Resort Company Holdings went into administration in March 2023.
+The project was largely backed by Abdulla Al-Humaidi, who also served as director until his own bankruptcy in 2023.
+Some doubted that the resort would ever be built.

+In 2023, Paramount sued London Resort Company Holdings, alleging that the restructuring implemented earlier that year was unfair and featured irregularities.